fortian/protean-packages/README.md

     - Ubuntu 18.04 LTS
     - Ubuntu 16.04 LTS
     - Ubuntu 18.10 (i.e., current)
+    - MGEN has the start of Debian packaging, based upon Debian's (old) 5.02 package, but it's not complete
   - `-devel` packages
     - Python bindings
       - Protolib is not building a shared library properly
-      - MGEN's Python bindings say they need the Protolib Python bindings and the Protolib shared library, which, as above, doesn't build
+      - Protolib's Python bindings don't build either, as a result; this is lower priority, though
     - Java bindings
       - Lower priority
     - C/C++ bindings
+      - Protolib?
-      - Protolib is really the only package that seems be able to be shipped as a `-devel` package
+      - NORM will definitely have a `-devel` package as well as a regular package
   - Docs packages
     - Lower priority
     - Can be included in main RPM, under `%files` section, e.g.: